-it's almost two weeks since i got back from dc, where i joined up with a
+it's almost two weeks since i got back from dc, where i joined

 couple thousand others at the world bank on april 16th. five years ago, A16